AWattNY/shortlyCF/README.md

 # URL SHORTNER

 A HTTP-based RESTful API for generating and managing Short URLs and redirectiong clients.
+For short url creation we will use the [shortid](https://www.npmjs.com/package/shortid) npm module which creates short non-sequential(therfore not predictable) url-friendly unique ids.
+This package can generate any number of ids without duplicates, even millions per day.For this use case, data persistance will require a high performance NoSQL database.
+For this implementation I will be using MongoDB.
+But For improved performance at scale using Redis is definitely a good option as well.

 ## API Description
 ### Shorten Url